 Writing a family history is one way to ensure family stories will be preserved and passed down to future generations.
+It can also be a fulfilling and engaging pursuit for retirees.
 But for non-writers, the prospect of filling a blank page can be intimidating.

 If you’ve been mulling writing your family history but aren’t sure how or where to start, we’ve asked writers and coaches who specialize in writing and recording family histories to share some writing tips for kick-starting your own chronicle.
 It turns out, when it comes to documenting the past, the only rule is not to let your own insecurity get in your way.